unitycontainer/documentation/articles/registration/registration.md

 var value = container.Resolve<SomeClass>();
 ```

-You only need to register types if you want to specify:
+You only need to register a `Type` if you want to specify:

 * Object's lifetime policy
 * Nondefault constructor
 * Instruct Unity to inject properties or fields
 * Call a method on the created object
 * To create a mapping between service and implementation types
-* All of the above
+* Or all of the above

 ## What is a Registration and how it works
 When you register a `Type`, you are instructing Unity how to create and initialize an instance of that `Type` during instantiation.
 You also instruct Unity how to deal with the crated instance during its lifetime.